 If you have been to a physio before you will be aware of the fact that 'everything is connected'!
 Therefore, assessment and treatment is not limited to your pelvis.
 You may find that your headaches are linked to your rectus diastasis or even incontinence!
 With this in mind, you will be assessed and treated holistically to ensure that you are affectively managed.

 If you are experiencing any of the symptoms below, mention it to your Physio in your next appointment so that you may be referred accordingly.

-Pelvic floor weakness - Incontinence (leaking urine or faecal matter), Stress incontinence, Urge incontinence, Frequent Urination, Menopause related pelvic floor weakness (loss in muscle bulk), postpartum pelvic floor weakness, post operative loss of control.
+Pelvic floor weakness - Incontinence (leaking urine or faecal matter), Stress incontinence, Urge incontinence, Frequent Urination, Menopause related pelvic floor weakness (Vaginal atrophy), postpartum pelvic floor weakness, post operative loss of control.

 Pelvic Organ Prolapse - Descent or protrusion of Pelvic organs (cystocele - Bladder, urethrocele - Urethra, Rectocele - Rectum, uterocele - Uterus, rectal prolapse)